elodom22/belly-button-challenge/README.md

 # belly-button-challenge
 This challenge involves building an interactive dashboard to explore microbial biodiversity in human navels using the Belly Button Biodiversity dataset.
-Here we use D3.js to load data, create visualizations like bar and bubble charts, and display demographic metadata.
+Here we use D3.js to load data/create visualizations such as, bar and bubble charts, to display demographic metadata.
 The dashboard will allow users to select samples dynamically, updating the plots accordingly.
-Finally, you'll deploy the app to a static hosting service, ensuring proper documentation and version control.
+Finally, we deploy the app to a static hosting service, ensuring proper documentation and version control.
 This project strengthens skills in data visualization, web development, and interactive design for scientific analysis.

 ### Workflow description:
 Use the D3 library\